1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 - `[params.author]`
 	- `name` : Name of Site-wide or default author.
 	- `about` : Name of the about page of the Site-wide or default author.
+- `[taxonomies]`
+	- `tag = "tags"` : Allows to specify taxonomy to be shown as tags
+	- `category = "categories"` : Allows to specify taxonomy to be shown as categories.
+This is disabled by default
 - `[params]`
 	- `dateform` / `dateformShort` / `dateformNum` / `dateformNumTime` : Used to render properly formatted date & time.
 Change this if you know what you are doing.
 	- `description` : Put in default description for meta description.